“To create is to live twice”

 –Albert Camus (The Myth of Sisyphus)

-Art Therapy is an incredible process that involves working with emotions, feelings, and behaviours while engaging with art.
+Art Therapy is an incredible process that involves working with emotions, feelings, and behaviors while engaging with art.
 The process is different for every individual; however, often sessions will involve talking about difficult feelings or emotions while creating art.

 Sometimes I will direct sessions and ask you to create something specific, maybe a tree, or a house.
 Other times you may come in wanting to create something specific.
 Sometimes we will discuss art you have done outside of session.